yellobyte/ElectronicLoad-Control-XY-FZ35/README.md

 The devices have different protection mechanisms built in, in order to protect themself.

-- OVP...Over Voltage Protection: When the voltage is greater then a set value the load will turn itself off.
+- **OVP**...Over Voltage Protection: When the voltage is greater then a set value the load will turn itself off.
-- OCP...Over Current Protection: When the current is greater then a set value the load will turn itself off.
+- **OCP**...Over Current Protection: When the current is greater then a set value the load will turn itself off.
-- OPP...Over Power Protection: When the power it absorbes gets greater then a set value then the load will turn itself off.
+- **OPP**...Over Power Protection: When the power it absorbes gets greater then a set value then the load will turn itself off.

-Please note:
+**Please note:**
 Some alarms (OPP,OAH,OHP) can't be cleared via serial communication.
 In those cases the On/Off Button on the device itself must be pressed to end the alarm and get the device operational again.
 Message Boxes will tell you if that's the case.

 ## Important: ##